codding-sites/codding-sites/README.md

 ## 🎓 What I do:

 I specialize in web programming.
-The following technologies are in my arsenal: HTML5/CSS3, Pure JS, BЄM methodology, SCSS preprocessor, GULP builder, Adaptive (Responsive).
+The following technologies are in my arsenal: HTML5/CSS3, Pure JS, BEM methodology, SCSS preprocessor, GULP builder, Adaptive (Responsive).

 ---